 The standard rate is 19 percent, and the reduced rate is 7 percent.

-Provisions of the EU-ATAD will continue to be implemented into German tax law (e.g. extension of already existing anti-hybrid rules, amendements / revisions to German CFC rules).
-The Multilateral Instrument (MLI) signed by Germany on June 7, 2017 is currently being ratified (e.g. Germany opted for including the PPT in its CTAs) .
+Provisions of the EU-ATAD will continue to be implemented into German tax law (e.g. extension of already existing anti-hybrid rules, amendments / revisions to German CFC, transfer pricing and exit taxation rules).
+A government draft bill for an Act on the implementation of the ATAD was published in March 2021.

 KPMG in Germany